 PLR Products – not even his own original training!

 And this is where the problem lies.
-The PDF’s inside this product are old and outdated.
+The PDF’s inside this product is old and outdated.
 The owner has bought some PLR material and is using it as his own.

 PLR stands for Private Label Rights, which means whoever wrote the material, sells the rights to others for their own use.
 Sometimes you’re allowed to change the name, and sometimes not.